Matrimonial property agreements in Spain

 Privacy

-In order for the marriage contracts to be valid, they must be made in a public deed before a notary.
+For a marriage contract to be valid, it must be executed in the form of a public deed before a notary.

-Subsequently, they must be registered in the Civil Register, together with the registration of the marriage celebrated, so that they can be effective against third parties.
+Afterwards, it must be registered in the Civil Registry, together with the marriage record, in order to be effective against third parties.